remzi-arpacidusseau/ostep-projects/initial-xv6-tracer/README.md

 `open()` system call if the pathname passed to open matches the pathname being traced.
 If tracing has not yet been enabled, it should simply return 0.

+The trace count is *global*, which means there is one trace counter that gets enabled, and it traces activity across all processes.

 ## Tips

 Watch this [discussion video](https://www.youtube.com/watch?v=vR6z2QGcoo8) --